vasnake/artefacts-2019_2023/etl-ml-pieces.scala/readme.md

 ## project modules

-TODO: build uber-jar (fat-jar) using sbt-assembly.
-All modules packed to uber-jar and can be used in spark apps.
+All modules packed to uber-jar (`sbt assembly`) and can be used in spark apps.
 For that you should add library to spark session: `spark-submit ... --jars hdfs:/lib/custom-transformers-SNAPSHOT.jar`.

 ### hive-udaf-java